-Time slices in archive
+Time slices in an archive

-Starting with D2000 version 8.0, the support for time slices for all historical values has been implemented in the process D2000 Archiv.
+Starting with D2000 version 8.0, the support for time slices for all historical values has been implemented in the D2000 Archiv process.

-Starting with D2000 version V10.1.39 (patches from June 22th, 2016 and newer) the support for time slices for structured historical values only has been implemented in the process D2000 Archiv (i.e. simple historical values work in the original way).
+Starting with D2000 version V10.1.39 (patches from June 22th, 2016 and newer) the support for time slices for structured historical values only has been implemented in the D2000 Archiv process (i.e. simple historical values work in an original way).

 Note: this mode was implemented due to the properties of Oracle and PostgreSQL databases.
-A large amount of small tables causes significant memory usage for Oracle 11g (and possibly ORA-600 errors) and a large amount of small files on disk for PostgreSQL.
+A large amount of small tables causes significant memory usage for Oracle 11g (and possibly ORA-600 errors) and a large number of small files on disk for PostgreSQL.